Why Your Restaurant Isn’t on Google Maps? And How to Fix It Fast

 • the business changed ownership

-• the account managing the listing was lost
+• the original account managing the listing was lost

 2. Wrong or unclear categories

-Categories tell Google what type of venue you are.
+Categories tell Google what type of venue you are — and when to show you.

 For example: